Using the faster and easier Clay Towels

 For those who don’t clean their cars with water, the Clay Towels can be used with detailing sprays as well.

 Clean the area down you're going to be using the Clay Towel on.
-Spray the Fully Slick or Clean Detail sprays onto the surface and buff off with a dry and clean microfibre cloth like our Big Softie.
+Spray the Fully Slick or Boss Gloss sprays onto the surface and buff off with a dry and clean microfibre cloth like our Big Softie.
 Work in small sections at a time, like 1/3 of a bonnet, a guard or door.

 Spray another fine mist of the detailing spray down as the lubricant on the area you will be working on.
 Be real sure you don’t use the clay towel outside the lubricated area.